Saccharide/cool-commands/bash.md

 rpm2cpio /path-to-file.rpm | cpio -i --make-directories
 ```

-* 7z is officially weird... the arguments it take have to be right afterwards...
+* `7z` is officially weird... the arguments it take have to be right afterwards...
 ```bash
 7z x ZIP.zip -oEXTRACTED
 ```

-* grip.
-Using grip to build markdown files locally. -b: opens up a browser tab.
+* `grip`.
+Using grip to build markdown files locally. `-b`: opens up a browser tab.
 (Need to install a repo)
 ```bash
 grip -b FILE.md
 ```

-* Reading certain types of file line by line with find
+* Reading certain types of file line by line with `find`
 ```bash
 for file in $(find . -type f -name "*.txt") do